If you’re looking for a cheaper, yet equally tasty alternative to brisket or sirloin, tri-tip steak could be the ideal cut for you.

 How to cook tri-tip steak

-Perhaps the most important thing to note, right from the start, is that tri-tip is a lean cut.
+Perhaps the most important thing to note is that tri-tip is a lean cut.
 Therefore, you need to take care not to overcook it, which is very easily done.

 Tri-tip steaks (approx 1 inch thick):